19hours/sg-statutes/Acts/Income Tax Act.md

 (18) Sections 86(1) to (6), 87(1) and (2), 89, 90 and 91 shall apply to the collection and recovery by the Comptroller of the amounts recoverable under subsections (10), (11) and (15) as they apply to the collection and recovery of tax.

-(19) Unless disallowed by the Comptroller under subsection (20), where the Comptroller has recovered any amount under subsection (15)(b) or (c), the amount of the relevant deduction or allowance referred to in subsection (14) shall be increased by an amount determined in accordance with the formula
+(19) Unless disallowed by the Comptroller under subsection (20), where the Comptroller has recovered any amount under subsection (15)(b) or (c), the amount of the relevant expenditure referred to in subsection (14) or (14A) shall be increased by an amount determined in accordance with the formula

+where A

-where A is the amount recovered by the Comptroller under subsection (15)(b) or (c).
+is the amount recovered by the Comptroller under subsection (15)(b) or (c).

+[22/2011 wef Y/A 2011 & Sub Ys/A]

 (20) The Comptroller may disallow the increase under subsection (19) if he is satisfied that the qualifying person has —